ICT-Infer/timelog/README.md

 names.
 Shorter aliases might be a good idea.
 Your shell probably supports aliasing commands.
 Right?

-Please refer to the source code for further details beyond here noted ;)

 ### Timestamp format

 The timestamp format of `tl push-point` is